rage/programming-23/data/part-2/1-programming_terminology.md

 </sample-output>

-Please write a program which asks the user for a word and then prints out the number of characters if there was more than one.
+Please write a program which asks the user for a word and then prints out the number of characters, if there was more than one typed in.

 Examples of expected behaviour: